wkduggan-umich/airbnb-price-analysis/README.md

 In order to find the most important keywords related to the price, a linear regression model was created using just these features and the price.
 The model was fit using the test data set.
 Next, I found the most important words by looking at their respective coefficients in the model.
 The coefficients were sorted by their absolute values in order to capture the words that have the most affect on the price.
 Note, any words that appear in less than 30 house rules or AirBNB names were thrown out.
 Words like this were deemed to be too hyperspecific to a AirBNB unit, and we want to capture general trends in names and rules.

+Finally, a manual iterative search was done on the data set to see how many of the most effective keywords (sorted by TF-IDF) should be used when predicting the price of an AirBNB, using MSE to determine the most effective number of keywords.
+For the name, it was determined that the 140 most effective keywords were the best predictor.
+Likewise, for the house rules, the 220 highest keywords were used.

 #### Most Effective AirBNB Name and House Rules Keywords

-Finally, a manual iterative search was done on the training data to see how many of the most effective keywords should be used when predicting the price of an AirBNB, using MSE to determine the most effective number.
-For the name, it was determined that the first 140 most effective keywords were the best predictor.
-Likewise, for the house rules, the first 220 were used.

 Through this analysis, I found the keywords that have the largest postitive and negative impact on the AirBNB price.
 The following data table shows the five keywords with the highest TF-IDF for `name` and `house rules`.
 The name impact and house rules impact column contains a "+" if the keyword had a postitive impact on price and a "-" for a negative impact on price.